Why You Never See These Rappers On Tour

 "For My Fans," "The King Zoo," and "Welcome to the Zoo."
 Those are just some of the names of New Jersey rapper Fetty Wap's tours.
 For a while there, he seemed to be a pretty busy guy after breaking onto the scene with his 2014 song "Trap Queen," and his self-titled album the following year.
 But things would come to an abrupt halt for Wap because he was arrested on a drug trafficking charge in 2021 at New York City's CitiField.
 He later pleaded guilty to conspiracy to possess and distribute 500 grams or more of cocaine, according to CNN.

 The "My Way" rapper was booked with five others.
 It's said they all belonged to a drug distribution ring that operated on both U.S. coasts.
-Wap is facing a max of 40 years and will be sentenced on January 18, 2023, according to AllHipHop.
-So, as of this writing, it hasn't been determined how much time he'll get but his touring days have certainly been put on hold.
-That hasn't stopped Wap from having a positive outlook, however.
+Wap faced a max of 40 years but was sentenced to just six years and was released in January 2026.
+This certainly put any touring plans on hold but it didn't stop Wap from having a positive outlook, however.

 "If it ain't life it ain't forever," he wrote on Instagram in 2021.
 "I'll be back better wiser and smarter."